pingcap/tidb-operator/en/deploy-on-general-kubernetes.md

 Refer to the [TidbCluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/basic/tidb-cluster.yaml) and [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.html) to complete TidbCluster Custom Resource (CR), and save it to the `<cluster-name>/tidb-cluster.yaml` file.
 Switch the TidbCluster example and API documentation to the currently used version of TiDB Operator.

+Note that TidbCluster CR has multiple parameters for the image configuration:

+- `spec.version`: the format is `imageTag`, such as `v3.1.0`

+- `spec.<pd/tidb/tikv/pump>.baseImage`: the format is `imageName`, such as `pingcap/tidb`

+- `spec.<pd/tidb/tikv/pump>.version`: the format is `imageTag`, such as `v3.1.0`

+- `spec.<pd/tidb/tikv/pump>.image`: the format is `imageName:imageTag`, such as `pingcap/tidb:v3.1.0`

+The priority for acquiring the image configuration is as follows:

+`spec.<pd/tidb/tikv/pump>.baseImage` + `spec.<pd/tidb/tikv/pump>.version` > `spec.<pd/tidb/tikv/pump>.baseImage` + `spec.version` > `spec.<pd/tidb/tikv/pump>.image`

+Usually, components in a cluster are in the same version.
+It is recommended to configure `spec.<pd/tidb/tikv/pump>.baseImage` and `spec.version`.

+The modified configuration is not automatically applied to the TiDB cluster by default.
+The new configuration file is loaded only when the Pod restarts.

+It is recommended that you set `spec.configUpdateStrategy` to `RollingUpdate` to enable automatic update of configurations.
+This way, every time the configuration is updated, all components are rolling updated automatically, and the modified configuration is applied to the cluster.

 To deploy TiDB cluster monitor, refer to the [TidbMonitor example](https://github.com/pingcap/tidb-operator/blob/master/manifests/monitor/tidb-monitor.yaml) and [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.html) to complete TidbMonitor CR, and save it to the `<cluster-name>/tidb-monitor.yaml` file.
 Please switch the TidbMonitor example and API documentation to the currently used version of TiDB Operator.

 ### Storage class